Dungeon-CampusMinden/Dungeon/README.md

 courses and is therefore aimed at German-speaking students.
 If you have any questions, problems or suggestions, please feel free to contact us in English or German.

+## Funding

+This project is currently funded and has previously been supported by various funding programs.

+- Stiftung Innovation in der Hochschullehre: Freiraum 2025 (2025/26)
+- EFRE/JTF NRW 2021–27: Pakt für Informatik 2.0 (2025/26)
+- tiftung Innovation in der Hochschullehre: Freiraum 2022 (2022/23)
+- Stiftverband: Fellowships für Innovationen in der digitalen Hochschulbildung (2020/21)

 ## Credits

 This project was funded by [Stiftung für Innovation in der Hochschullehre] (["Freiraum